shubham1o1/Complete_JS_course/6-budgety/README.md

 })(budgetController, UIController);
 ```

-- Instead of anonymous function we passed the ctrlAddItem in `add\_\_btn` querySelector
+- Instead of anonymous function we passed the `ctrlAddItem` in `add__btn` querySelector
-- And the same function is called from the keypress event listener's anonymous function
+- And the same function is called from the keypress event listener's callback function

 ## Reading Input Data: